sujitbarnawal/Redux/README.md

 📝 A simple **post creation app** that goes one step further to show real-world usage:

 - 🏗️ Project structure with multiple components and modular code
 - 🔁 Understanding **data flow** in Redux: from user input to state and UI
 - 📦 Managing state in a centralized way for better maintainability
 - ✨ Demonstrates how Redux logic and UI logic can be separated

 > This project helped me learn how to structure Redux code properly in a real application.

 ---

+### 3. `create-post-redux-thunk`

+🔄 A more advanced version of the **post creation app**, using **asynchronous logic** with Redux Toolkit's **`createAsyncThunk`**:

+- 🌐 Used **fake APIs** (or real APIs) to fetch and submit data
+- 🚦 Managed different states: `loading`, `succeeded`, `failed`
+- 🔁 Understood how **side effects** like API calls fit into Redux's unidirectional data flow
+- 🔄 Updated UI based on async response using Redux state

+> This project solidified my understanding of handling asynchronous operations with Redux Toolkit.

+---

 ## 🚀 What I Learned

 - ✅ Core Redux Toolkit concepts: `createSlice`, `configureStore`
 - ✅ Dispatching actions and selecting state
 - ✅ Organizing code in scalable architecture
 - ✅ Understanding unidirectional data flow
 - ✅ Importance of state centralization for predictable behavior
+- ✅ **Handling async operations** using `createAsyncThunk`
+- ✅ Managing loading and error states cleanly in Redux

 ---

 ## 🛠️ Tech Stack

 - React
 - Redux Toolkit
 - React-Redux

 ---